SofianR2/mybots/README.md

 Morphospace: This body creates shapes by extending in either the x, y, or z direction from any previous links, allowing for many possible shapes and sizes.
 While the fitness function mostly allows for shimmying/hopping forward, it sometimes bounces when the figure is generated with legs/arms.

 The bodies mutates based on the direction the last body was generated, as it affects how the next joints need to be lined up.
 For instance, if moving in the same direction, the next joint will be offset by the full length of the body in that direction, while when changing directions, the next joint will be offset by the dimensions of the new link in the old direction plus the dimensions of the new link in the new direction (ex. offset x by x/2 when coming from the x direction and y by y/2 when going to the y direction).
-This will be more clearly shown in the diagram here:
+The specifics of body generation and mutation are described below.

 ## Body Generation